wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-scale.md

 ## Scaling to Standard mode
 <!-- ================================= -->

-> [AZURE.NOTE] Before switching an App Service plan to **Standard** mode, you should remove spending caps in place for your Windows Azure Websites subscription.
-Otherwise, you risk your web site becoming unavailable if you reach your caps before the billing period ends.
-To view or change options for your Windows Azure Websites subscription, see [Windows Azure Subscriptions][azuresubscriptions].
+> [AZURE.NOTE] Before switching an App Service plan to **Standard** mode, you should remove spending caps in place for your Windows Azure subscription.
+Otherwise, you risk your web app becoming unavailable if you reach your caps before the billing period ends.
+To view or change options for your Windows Azure subscription, see [Windows Azure Subscriptions][azuresubscriptions].

 1. To scale to **Standard** mode, follow the same initial steps as when scaling to **Shared** or **Basic**, and then choose a **Standard** mode in **Choose your pricing tier**, then click **Select**.